EdwinDavid98/Automated-Detection-and-Classification-of-Wildlife-in-the-Choc-Forest-Canand-using-Camera-Traps/README.md

 - 🐀 Rodents
 - 🦃 Great Tinamou

-Achieving a weighted F1-score of 0.951, the system demonstrates exceptional effectiveness in automated biodiversity monitoring.
-This tool represents a significant advancement in species conservation, enabling researchers and conservationists to process large volumes of data efficiently and accurately.
-Developed as part of an initiative to modernize conservation practices in the Ecuadorian Chocó, this project sets a precedent for implementing artificial intelligence technologies in the protection of critical ecosystems.
+The results show that ResNet50 achieves superior performance with a weighted F1-score of 0.951 when trained with frames that exceed a 60% confidence threshold, demonstrating its effectiveness for automated biodiversity monitoring.
+This tool represents a significant advance in species conservation, allowing researchers and conservationists to process large volumes of data efficiently and accurately.
+Developed as part of an initiative to modernize conservation practices in the Ecuadorian Chocó, this project sets a precedent for the implementation of artificial intelligence technologies in the protection of critical ecosystems..

 ## 🔄 System Pipeline